June 2007 (Part 2)

 One important reason for its deterioration as a fighting art was the emergence of firearms which rendered kungfu a hobby instead of a need for survival as in the past.

 Another reason was a change of teaching mode.
 In the past disciples learned from and served a master.
 If they did not train diligently they might not have their meals.
 In the 20th century, rich landlords employed kungfu instructors to teach their children and followers.
 Rich children were not the type who would train diligently, and if they didn't train, the instructor might not have his meals.
-So he taught them kungfu forms instead of insisted on force training and drilled them in combat application.
+So he taught them kungfu forms instead of force training and combat application.
 When there were gatherings or celebrations, these children would give demonstrations of beautiful kungfu forms, receiving loud applaud, and the landlord, the instructor, the students and all present would be very happy.

 In its early years the present Chinese government discouraged traditional arts, including kungfu and chi kung.
 During the period of the Cultural Revolution in China, practicing kungfu or any traditional art was a cardinal crime.
 Later, after a change of national policy, kungfu known in Chinese as wushu was re-introduced — not as a fighting art but as a sport.